P. F. Volland Company

-P. F. Volland Company of Chicago, Illinois published poetry books, greeting cards, music, children's books, calendars, cookbooks, and children's occupational games, between 1908 and 1959.
+P. F. Volland Company was an American publishing company based in Chicago, Illinois.
+It published poetry books, greeting cards, music, children's books, calendars, cookbooks, and children's occupational games, between 1908 and 1959.
 The press was noted for using new printing processes, including off-set printing techniques, and color illustrations.
-The P. F. Volland Company is also known for the many significant artists and writers whose work it published.
+The company published the works of many significant artists and writers.

 Founder

 Paul Frederick John Volland Hughes Phelps (April 24, 1875 – May 5, 1919) was a 20th century publisher, and the founder of the P. F. Volland Company.
 In 1908, he would become the founder of the P. F. Volland Company, which would work to publish poetry books, greeting cards, music, children's books, calendars, cookbooks, and children's occupational games, all between 1908 and 1959.
 He also became a publisher during the time period following the foundation of the company.
 In 1917, Volland would publish the book New Adventures of Alice, made by John Rae.
 On May 5, 1919, Volland was shot and killed by Vera Trepagnier in a business dispute in the Volland offices.